utaipeics/UT-ComputerGraphics2018/README.md

 gcc -o <output_filename> <source_code_files> -lpthread -lGL -lGLU -lglut
 ```
 The OpenGL headers can be found under /usr/include/GL, if you have mesa installed, that is.

-In my case, `sudo emerge -av media-libs/mesa` on gentoo.